arstanrakhmat/weather-reviro/Readme.md

 # Mobile application for a Weather Dashboard

 This project is on creating an Android Weather App using Kotlin.
-This app allows users to search for and display the current weather and forecast in their city.
+This app allows users to search for all capital cities of the world, save favorite cities and display the current weather and forecast of chosen cities.
 To get the weather information I used <a href="https://openweathermap.org" target="_blank">OpenWeatherMap</a> API.

 ## Setup